jmfernandez/lmdocs/README.md

   --openai_model {gpt-3.5-turbo,gpt-4-turbo,gpt-4o}
                         Which openAI model to use.
 Supported models are ['gpt-3.5-turbo', 'gpt-4-turbo', 'gpt-4o']
+                        gpt-3.5-turbo is used by default --local-model         Which model from local ollama server to use (it also needs the port).
-                        gpt-3.5-turbo is used by default -p PORT, --port PORT  Port where Local LLM server is hosted --ref_doc {truncate,summarize,full}
+  -p PORT, --port PORT  Port where Local LLM server is hosted --ref_doc {truncate,summarize,full}
                         Strategy to process reference documentation.
 Supported choices are: